-Thirteen Great Blender Soups you can Make Tonight
+Thirteen Great Blended Soups

 Blender soups are great because, often, you need just a few ingredients and a fifteen minutes or so.
 Take one all-star, seasonal ingredient like winter squash, or broccoli, or asparagus.
 Beyond that, perhaps an onion, some broth or water, some herbs or spices, boom - you've got what you need to make a beautiful, silky blended soup.

-Blender soups are great because, often, you need just a few ingredients.
+Blended soups are great because, often, you need just a few ingredients.
 Start with one all-star, seasonal ingredient like winter squash, broccoli, tomato, or asparagus.
 Beyond that, perhaps an onion, some broth or water, some herbs or spices, boom - you've got what you need to make a beautiful, silky blended soup.

 A soup like this can come together in under fifteen minutes - you cook the aromatics, add the main vegetable with some broth or favored liquid, and let simmer until the vegetable(s) are cooked through.
 Then you go to town with more spices and toppings.
 I throw the term blender around loosely here.
 If you don't have a traditional blender, a hand blender is fine.
 They work great, particularly if you're one of those people who avoids dealing with a blender because of the clean-up. ;) A high-speed blender can give an extra smooth, beautiful texture, but I used an immersion hand blender for years, making soups like these, before taking the high-speed plunge.
 Still delicious.